 We will be using R to analyze and plot the output of the AIM analysis

-Practical: Joint inference of the species history and gene flow of 5 anopheles mosquitos by using AIM and coupled MCMC
+Practical: Inferring species trees and gene flow from multiple loci of 6 anopheles mosquitos using AIM

 The aim is to:

 - Learn how to jointly infer the species tree and gene flow of multiple loci from multiple species